agile-enigma/SNA-Utilities/README.md

 Like create_nxgraph(), create_overlap_graph() will assign each node to community and map color attributes accordingly.
 Node 'value' attributes--which determine node and label sizing in pyvisualize_graph--are determined by a node's neighbor count.
+As with create_nxgraph(), the intent is for the output to be fully prepared for input into pyvisualize_graph().

 Parameters are as follows: